 We have

-where the first inequality comes from \cite{adams} Lemma 6.52, the second is Doob's inequality, the third line is a consequence of \reff{crochetfluctuations}, the fourth inequality comes from the bounds \reff{eq:op-bound1} and the last equality comes from \reff{defYt}.
-The proof is then finished since by Assumption \ref{hyptcl} (iv), $\sup_{t\geq 0} \E_\mu[Y^8_t]<\infty$.
+where the first inequality comes from \cite{adams}, Lemma 6.52, the second is Doob's inequality, the third line is a consequence of (\ref{crochetfluctuations}), the fourth inequality comes from the bounds (\ref{eq:op-bound1}) and the last equality comes from (\ref{defYt}).
+The proof is then finished since by Assumption \ref{hyptcl}(iv), $\sup_{t\geq0} \E_\mu [Y^8_t]<\infty$.

-Let us now consider the proof of \reff{estimeeuniforme}.
-Recall $J$ defined by \reff{eq:defJ}.
-It is clear that $J$ is a bounded operator from $C^{4,2}$ into itself:
+Let us now consider the proof of (\ref{estimeeuniforme}).
+Recall $J$ defined by (\ref{eq:defJ}).
+It is clear that $J$ is a bounded operator from $C^{4,2}$ into itself

 where $C$ does not depend on $\varphi\in C^{4,2}$.